30 Minutes After Noon: Production

 Director David Elliott was unenthusiastic about realising Alan Fennell's script until he saw the spy thriller The Ipcress File.
 He remembered that the film "used all the old-fashioned shots – looking through a lampshade, etc. On Monday morning, Paddy [Seale, the lighting cameraman] came in and said, 'I saw a film this weekend,' and I said, 'So did I.' 'Was it The Ipcress File?'
 'Yep.
 Right, that's what I want to do.'"
 In homage to the film, Elliott incorporated what commentator Stephen La Rivière terms "quirky visuals" into his direction of the episode.
-Elliot frames Southern and his robot captive through a clock face showing the countdown.
+Elliott frames Southern and his robot captive through a clock face showing the countdown.
 The robots were played by the puppet that played Brains' robot Braman in "Sun Probe".

 The Glen Carrick Castle scene opens with a tracking shot covering all three walls of the puppet set, for which Elliott co-ordinated the camera movements with operator Alan Perry.
 In a pioneering move for a Supermarionation series, this scene also uses forced perspective to show a human hand and scale marionette puppets in the same shot: while the hand, intended to belong to Southern, plays with a pen in the extreme foreground, the puppets of Kenyon and Dempsey appear in the background.
 A visual illusion ensures that Kenyon and Dempsey appear correctly scaled in relation to the hand, even though Thunderbirds puppets were only 1/3 adult human size.

 The miniature model representing Glen Carrick Castle was a reuse of the model of Castle McGregor from the Stingray episode "Loch Ness Monster".
 It later appeared as Glen Garry Castle in the Captain Scarlet and the Mysterons episode "The Trap".

 Much of the episode's incidental music was originally composed for earlier APF series, particularly Stingray.
 Reused tracks include the Highland theme from "Loch Ness Monster" and "March of the Oysters" from "Secret of the Giant Oyster", another episode of Stingray.